xaniyaa/fake_longstoryshort_discord_rolls/README.md

-## LongStoryShort-rolls-emulator
+## fake_longstoryshort_discord_rolls

 ### What is that!?

-This is a little script that simulates LongStoryShort dice rolls.
+This is a little script that simulates LongStoryShort dice rolls in discord.
 It just send a message with greater or equal roll than you asked for.

 I made this out of curiosity.
 Please don't cheat in your games :P.